-Interferometer Martin-Puplett (JASCO FARIS-1) Wavenumber range (Energy range) 4-240 cm -1 (500 μeV-30 meV) Resolution in cm -1 0.25 cm -1 Experiments Reflection/transmission spectroscopy Miscellaneous Users can use their experimental system in this beamline.
+Interferometer Martin-Puplett (JASCO FARIS-1) Wavenumber range 4-240 cm -1 (Energy range) (500 μeV-30 meV) Resolution in cm -1 $0.25 \text{ cm}^{-1}$ Experiments Reflection/transmission spectroscopy Miscellaneous Users can use their experimental system in this beamline.

-BL2A

-Soft X-Ray Beamline for Photoabsorption Spectroscopy
+BL2A Soft X-Ray Beamline for Photoabsorption Spectroscopy

-BL2A, which was moved its previous location as BL1A in 2011, is a soft X-ray beamline for photoabsorption spectroscopy.
+BL2A is a soft X-ray beamline for photoabsorption spectroscopy.
 The beamline is equipped with a focusing premirror and a double-crystal monochromator [1].
-The monochromator serves soft X-rays in the energy region from 585 to 4000 eV using several types of single crystals, such as $\beta$ -Al2O3, beryl, KTP (KTiOPO4), quartz, InSb, and Ge.
+The monochromator serves soft X-rays in the energy region from 585 to 4000 eV using several types of single crystals, such as beryl, KTP (KTiOPO4), InSb, and Ge.
 The throughput spectra measured using a Si photodiode (AXUV-100, IRD Inc.) are shown in Fig. 1.
-The typical energy resolution ( $E / \Delta E$ ) of the monochromator is approximately 1500 for beryl and InSb.
+The typical energy resolution (E / $\Delta$ E) of the monochromator is approximately 1500 for beryl and InSb.

-A small vacuum chamber equipped with an electron multiplier (EM) detector is available.
+There is a small vacuum chamber equipped with an electron multiplier (EM) detector.
 Photoabsorption spectra for powdery samples are usually measured in total electron yield mode, with the use of the EM detector.
-A silicon drift detector is also available for measuring partial fluorescence yields from solid samples.
+In addition, a hemispherical electron analyzer for photoelectron spectroscopy is equipped.